imskm/phpframework/Components/JoloRecharge/README.md

 ## Supported
 * For now, this Jolo rechrage API package only supports Prepaid / Postpaid mobile recharge and DTH recharge

+## TODO
+* In status check and dispute api, response parameter `txnstatus` is added in response, this parameter represents the actual status of the transaction and not the `status` parameter which was previously used to determine status of transaction.
+Need to fix the status check in `checkResponseStatus` method of `JoloRecharge` class.
+Also need to take care of `txnstatus` in `convertResponse` method of `JoloRecharge` class.
+* Need to take care of responses of mobile and dth plans and offers.
+It returns lots of data.
+Can provide an api to access the response data in more easy fashion.

 ## Create JoloRecharge object
 ```php
 // Import Phurl class